te-online/timemanager/README.md

 ## Changelog

+### 0.2.7 Beta, 4.
+December 2021
+- Maintenance: Bump compatibility to Nextcloud 23
+- Maintenance: Update JS dependencies
+- Bugfix: Filter selects – Add missing color customisations for dark-mode (issue #59)
+- Bugfix: Reports – Improve completeness of reports at the beginning and end of an interval (issue #58)

 ### 0.2.6 Beta, 13.
 November 2021
 #### IMPORTANT
 **If you experience sync issues with the Android app by [@joleaf](https://gitlab.com/joleaf/nc-timemanager-mobile-app), please install this update at your earliest convenience and restart the Android app to clear the sync queue.
 It will most likely resolve those issues.
 Details below.**